Bobbyfirmino/Matrix/README.md

 Hello!

-This matrix do belongs to Talha but it's also totally different code.
-And i know the outcomes are same but thanks for the inspiration @talha.

-This below code is for printing matrix of your chosen number surrounding itself and decreasing by 1 and it'll surround itself under the first loop and so on.......
+The below code is for printing matrix of your chosen number surrounding itself and decreasing by 1 and it'll surround itself under the first loop and so on.......

 See how it looks